jstz-dev/jstz/docs/quick_start.md

     jstz bridge deposit --from bootstrap1 --to <ADDRESS> --amount 1000 -n dev
     ```

-    This command bridges tez from layer 1 bootstrap to a Jstz account.
+    This command bridges tez from a layer 1 bootstrap account to a Jstz account.
     Like Tezos smart contracts, Jstz smart functions are a type of account and can store and transfer tez.
     For more information about bridging to Jstz, see [Asset Bridge](bridge.md).